- Thyroid Stimulating Hormone (TSH)

 Haemoglobin A1C (HbA1c) is an indirect measure of the average circulating glucose levels over the previous three months.
 An HbA1c of more than 6% is predictive of type 2 diabetes and cardiovascular disease risk.

-The Weight Management Profile allows providers to identify specific hormone imbalances associated with excess weight gain or obesity, vitamin D deficiency, and hypothyroidism in their patients.
+Clinical Utility: The Weight Management Profile allows providers to identify specific hormone imbalances associated with excess weight gain or obesity, vitamin D deficiency, and hypothyroidism in their patients.
 As a risk assessment panel it allows for early detection of insulin resistance, metabolic syndrome, and type 2 diabetes.
 The comprehensive test report is designed to help clinicians recommend effective treatments to rebalance hormone levels, address vitamin D and thyroid deficiencies, reduce overall risk for metabolic syndrome, and potentially avoid the onset of type 2 diabetes.